cheminfo/eln-docs/docs/30_structural_analysis/nmr/generator/setup/index.md

-## Select the metabolites to be part of dataset
+## Select the metabolites to be part of the dataset

 ![setup](images/setup.png)

-`Available molecules` window will highlight in green the molecules which are part of the current dataset.
+The `Available molecules` window will highlight in green the molecules that are part of the current dataset.

-The buttons at the top of the window allows to:
+The buttons at the top of the window allow you to:

 - ![add](images/fas-fa-plus-circle.png) add all available molecules to be part of the dataset.
 - ![add](images/fa-plus.png) add selected molecules to the current dataset.